Skip to main content

 Chef Vs Puppet Vs Ansible - Comparison of DevOps Configuration Management Tools

-Chef Vs. Puppet Vs. Ansible, this is a dilemma that every organization has.
+Chef vs. Puppet vs. Ansible is a dilemma that every organization faces.
 Since DevOps has evolved rapidly and become part and parcel of every business function in the digital trend, this comparison is quite relevant and pressing.
 Many organizations are increasingly adopting the new collaborative culture to achieve a competitive edge in modern IT.

-The global DevOps market size is projected to attain USD 14.97 billion by 2026 with a CAGR of 19.1% during the forecast period.
+The global DevOps market is projected to reach USD 14.97 billion by 2026, with a CAGR of 19.1% during the forecast period.

 According to research conducted by Global Newswire, there is an assessment of the Compound Annual Growth Rate (CAGR) of 18.95%, leading to a projected value of USD 12,215.54 million by 2026.
 The growth statistics are interesting; let’s delve into more of these to understand better.